 Scroll To See More Images

-It might sound a little dramatic to say that micellar water saved my life, but I can unequivocally say it’s saved my skin.
+Maybe it’s a tad dramatic to claim micellar water saved my life, but I can legitimately say it saved my skin.
 In case you’re still wondering what micellar water even is, let my review of this magical substance guide your way.

 I started using a cotton pad soaked in the stuff every night and, to my surprise, watched the dry patches on my cheeks and chin vanish, and my tone become more even.
 After about a week and a half, my whole face looked hydrated to the point that I stopped slathering on moisturizer before bed.